 Get your team involved and foster a culture of innovation.
 Ask for platform and tool suggestions that could help make it easier to transition away from dependence on paper.
 Encourage feedback throughout the process.
 Your team will have to use the system you implement, so you’ll want to be sure they feel confident they can succeed.

-An enterprise document management software can help organize your scanned documents and integrate the information they contain into your business’s processes as needed.
+Implementing an enterprise document management workflow can help organize your scanned documents and integrate the information they contain into your business’s processes as needed.
 Smart software can even help you extract even handwritten information from scanned documents, while automation software like frevvo can automatically plug this information into your accounting software or SQL database.

 Use Online Applications for File-Sharing and Storage

 Cloud-based applications like Google Apps, Evernote, and Basecamp, makes data sharing and collaboration easy, while tools like Dropbox allow for storing and sharing large files.
-These tools can also be easily integrated with your other business process tools using effective workflow automation software.
+These tools can also be easily integrated with your other business process tools using a simple workflow management tool.

 Embrace Electronic Signatures